ZYChimne/Beautiful-Languages/README.md

 #### Les Misérables
 * He never went out without a book under his arm, and he often came back with two.
 * Even the darkest night will end and the sun will rise.
 * What Is Love?
 I have met in the streets a very poor young man who was in love.
-His hat was old, his coat worn, the water passed through his shoes and the stars through his soul
+His hat was old, his coat worn, the water passed through his shoes and the stars through his soul.
 * To love another person is to see the face of God.
 * The power of a glance has been so much abused in love stories, that it has come to be disbelieved in.
 Few people dare now to say that two beings have fallen in love because they have looked at each other.
 Yet it is in this way that love begins, and in this way only.
 * It is nothing to die.
 It is frightful not to live.